IntersectMBO/cardano-coin-selection/information/specification.md

     coin value_.

-    Entries are incrementally removed from the _head_ of the list as the algorithm proceeds, until the list is empty.
+    Entries are incrementally removed from the _head_ of the list as the algorithm proceeds, until enough value has been selected.

  2. #### Selected UTxO Set